mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 print(f(a=1, b=2))  # TypeError
 ```

-You will not need to use the forward slash `/` in the parameter list very often, but it's mostly useful when the names of the parameters are not meaningful and it's the position that is relevant.
+You will not need to use the forward slash `/` in the parameter list very often, but it's mostly useful when the names of the parameters are not meaningful, and it's the position that is relevant.

 You can do a similar thing to force some parameters to accept only arguments by keyword.
 If you include an asterisk `*` in the parameter list of a function signature, all parameters to the right of the asterisk will only accept keyword arguments: